 Overall, a single-breasted Chesterfield-style coat is appropriate, or a black evening cloak.
 A black silk top hat, white gloves, and a black ebony cane with silver or gold knob are elegant extras.

 Full-length, formal evening dress.
 Evening bags, if brought, should be small and elegant.
 Sleeveless gowns are traditionally paired with a shawl.
 Covered shoulders are not necessary.

 Gloves are traditionally worn, but are not compulsory.
 They are either very long or very short gloves when worn with short-sleeved or sleeveless dresses; with three-quarter length sleeves, gloves should reach the sleeve which, in turn, should overlap them slightly.
 If worn, gloves are worn en route to the Ball, in a receiving line, when shaking hands, and while dancing.
 They are removed when eating.

 Black coatee (Prince Charlie, Montrose and Sheriffmuir jackets are suitable), accompanied by a black or white waistcoat, kilt, white pique shirt and vest with white studs and matching cufflinks.
-Black or white bow tie or a white lace jabot are the appropriate choices of neckwear.
+White bow tie or a white lace jabot are the appropriate choices of neckwear.
 Black Ghillie brogues are worn with a tartan, or red and white, red and black, or blue and white diced kilt hose.
 Flashes are worn with the kilt.
 Traditionally, sporrans are also worn, formal ornamentations of the pouch consist of a metal-mounted cantle top and fur pouch or a full fur and animal.

 Military mess dress